The Questar 3.5-Inch Maksutov Telescope Story: Sadly The Company Closed Its Doors On May 4th 2026

 A challenge to Questar?

-At that time, Meade was manufacturing the ETX, as well as most all of their higher-end telescopes in Irvine, California.
+At that time, Meade was manufacturing the ETX, and all their higher-end telescopes in Irvine, California.
+This included all facets of manufacturing of their many models of Schmidt-Cassegrains, apochromatic refractors and even a 7-inch Maksutov.

 Dawes Limit: 4.56/A (A is aperture in inches) for two equal stars of about 6th magnitude.